Skip to content

 Share

-I was a fellow physician in neonatology, and my contract was recently not renewed for my three-year fellowship at the end of the first year.
+I was a fellow physician, and my contract was recently not renewed for my three-year fellowship at the end of the first year.
 My experience highlights the examples that, at times, physicians are treated in a disposable manner.
 COVID-19 is certainly taking a toll on health care workers.
 So, too, are oppressive practices and unfair treatment of trainees.

-The reasons provided to me for why my contract was not renewed concern mentorship, PPE, and I relayed feeling bullied by a peer.
-Of note, employment practices were recently investigated by a law firm, citing numerous concerns for retaliation and bullying.
-At that time, HR stated they are aware and making changes.
+The reasons my contract was not renewed concern mentorship and PPE, and I relayed feeling bullied by a peer.
+Of note, a law firm recently investigated employment practices, citing numerous concerns for retaliation and bullying.
+At that time, HR stated they were aware and making changes.

-In June, I walked off the unit to take a call with the hospital ombuds.
+I left the unit briefly to take a call with the hospital ombuds.
 A nurse manager handed me my face shield during the call.
-I followed up because I had a mask on and was confused as I did not think I had broken policy.
+I followed up because I had a mask on and was confused as I did not think I had broken the policy.
 The policy was to have full PPE (mask and shield) in the clinical area.
 I was just outside the clinical area.
 I asked if someone had complained.
 That person said something to her manager, and it was communicated to the program director.
 This was used to support not renewing my contract to say they had “behavioral concerns.”
-I was provided no opportunity for due process.
-I apologized to the person on learning this feedback, and she told me, “I would not say you were argumentative.”
+I was provided with no opportunity for due process.
+I apologized to the person for learning this feedback, and she told me, “I would not say you were argumentative.”

 My program director also changed my academic mentor, saying I didn’t “accept it” and questioned her ability to do so.
-This was someone who helped recruit me to the program (he is the head of the division) and made a personal commitment to my success in the program as a neonatologist.
+This was someone who helped recruit me to the program and made a personal commitment to my success in the program as a physician.
 When that was taken away, I no longer felt I was being supported in the program with my career goals.
-I chose the program because of the unique aspects of being able to learn echocardiography and hemodynamics in addition to neonatology.
-This was my area of research.
-Despite that, even though I had concerns and was upset by the change because I did not see the new mentor as a mentor figure, I did what was asked of me by the deadline provided to submit a contract with her (of note, contracts were not required of other fellows).
-The new mentor did not respond or sign it as she was starting service (I myself was on service).
+I chose the program because of the unique aspects it offered.
+Despite that, even though I had concerns and was upset by the change because I did not see the new mentor as a mentor figure, I did what was asked of me by the deadline provided to submit a contract with her.
+The new mentor did not respond or sign it as she was starting service.
 I had a meeting with the program director the next day, which was canceled.
 I waited ten days before receiving further communication, at which point I learned my contract would not be renewed.

 The author is an anonymous physician.